7 Mindfulness Exercises for Beginners to Transform Your Life

 Photo by: Jacob Lund

-Mindfulness might not sound like something to use to get well quickly.
+Mindfulness exercises for beginners might not sound like something to use to get well quickly.

 Oh, but friends, mindfulness is just the right tool you need to enhance peace in your life and amplify your self-care journey, too.